Makush-0762/wp_auto-express/README.md

 # wp_auto-express
-Training project on tension typesetting on wordpress
+Training project theme on tension typesetting on wordpress